All About Coffee!

 - For a Mug of coffee of any type, but which still retains a genuine espresso strength, an 8oz ( 250ml ) mug using the double-shot filter is about as large as I can go.
 If you like your coffee in a bucket, go to a café – you could ask them to serve your food in a trough, too.

-__—— Summary: So those are the steps I take to keep my coffee quality up to café standards, and most of the day-to-day effort is in using the can-&-bag storage method to preserve freshness.
+Summary: So those are the steps I take to keep my coffee quality up to café standards, and most of the day-to-day effort is in using the can-&-bag storage method to preserve freshness.
 Sure, that’s a little more trouble than most people bother to take, but much better than drinking stale crap most of the time, and enjoying nice fresh coffee only when I open a new bag of beans!
-No, thanks – I will just continue to be fussy... and smug, too, because I get somewhere around 170 fresh-tasting, café-quality ‘shots’ out of a 1kg bag over 6 weeks.
-My per-cup cost is around 14¢ – only about 50¢ per day, or 3 or 4 cups a day for a whole week for about the same cost as ONE CUP from a café!
+No, thanks – I will just continue to be fussy... and smug, too, because I get somewhere around 140 fresh-tasting, café-quality ‘shots’ out of a 1kg bag over 5 weeks.
+Colombian coffee is now up to $47/kilo, but my per-cup cost is around 34¢ – only about $1.30 per day!
 The miser in me can feel quite pleased about that.

 * As far as I can figure, the only difference between a European Long Black and an ‘Americano’ is that Europeans pour the water first, then add the coffee shot, to ‘preserve the crema’ – Americans pour the coffee shot first, then top up with water.
 I prefer to use the Americano method, because the hot water effectively stirs the coffee, but I still add only enough to fill an Alto cup – not a bucket like Americans prefer, and the crema is still quite good.